bennettj12/personal-portfolio/src/components/data/MD/chess-engine.md

 ---

-The same logic used in our `MoveValidator` helps us greatly as we can reuse some of the same logic in validation to generate a list of potential moves.
+The same logic used in our `MoveValidator` helps us greatly as we can reuse the logic in validation to generate a list of potential moves.
 And with a simple list of all legal moves, we now have the "simple" task of choosing which one to use.

-The general approach to building a chess AI, at least at the very basic level, we really only need to attempt to answer one question:
+When approaching the problem of building a chess playing AI, at least at the very basic level, the agent needs to be able to look at a chess board and make a guess to the following question:

 1. Given the state of the game, who is winning, and by how much?

 ### So, who is winning?

-A very simple answer to this question can be made, for starters.
-We can assign an arbitrary value to each piece:
+The answer to this question can start out as something very simple, we can assign an arbitrary value to each piece:

 >Pawn:   100
 >Knight:   320